reskillamericans/website/content/learn-more/phases/community.md

 Here are a few examples of our ongoing community support:

-- Weekly Town Hall livestreams with industry professionals and former participants that have successfully completed our training program.
+- Weekly Town Hall live-streams with industry professionals and former participants that have successfully completed our training program.
 - Access to office hours with mentors and TAs when you need individual support.
 - Coding challenges: get practice solving coding problems that you might